 Psarra,Chios - credits: el.wikipedia.org

-Perhaps the most obscure of the presented choices, Kasos is the southernmost island of the Dodecanese region.
+Kasos is definitely an untouched Greek island.
+It is the southernmost island of the Dodecanese region.
 Getting there is perhaps the hardest thing about your trip if you choose to take the ferry.
 The journey is going to last approximately 24 hours if you start from the port of Piraeus.
 Luckily, the island has an airport so taking the plane and reaching Kasos in an hour or so, can prove to be a wise decision.

 From the Ionian Sea to the eastern borders of Greece to Turkey, the Greek seas are full of surprises that need more than a lifetime to meet them.
-In case you are looking something quite different this summer, have a look at the choices listed above, plan your own trip to one of them, or check out one of our Greece tours and our Greek Island Hopping guide.
+In case you are looking something quite different this summer, like a secluded Greek island, have a look at the choices listed above, plan your own trip to one of them, or check out our Greek Island Hopping guide.